SequentMicrosystems/3relind-rpi/README.md

 ```bash
 ~$ sudo raspi-config
 ```
-Go to the "Interface Options">>"Serial Port"
+Go to the "Interface Options">>"Serial Port".

-Select "No" for login sell acces over serial
+Select "No" for login sell acces over serial.

 Select "Yes" for enable serial port hardware.

  - Update your Raspberry PI and install the tools you need: